 Variance Risk Premium Components and International Stock Return Predictability

-We document and explain the distinct dynamics and international predictability patterns of U.S. downside and upside variance risk premiums (DVP and UVP, respectively).
-We find that DVP, the compensation for bearing downside variance risk, is positive and countercyclical, whereas UVP is borderline positive with often negative spikes.
-Acknowledging for asymmetry in variance premium significantly improves its international stock return predictability.
-To rationalize our findings, we solve a dynamic asset pricing model featuring asymmetric non-Gaussian shocks and partial integration.
-We find that DVP is mostly driven by risk aversion, whereas UVP loads negatively on downside economic uncertainty.
-Moreover, DVP (UVP) transmits to international markets through financial (economic) integration.
+We decompose the U.S. variance risk premium (VP) into its downside and upside components (DVP and UVP, respectively) as proxies for asymmetric global risk variables, and find that acknowledging for asymmetry in VP significantly improves its international stock return predictability.
+To rationalize our empirical findings, we propose an international dynamic asset pricing model featuring asymmetric non-Gaussian shocks and partial global integration.
+We find that (i) DVP (UVP) is mostly driven by global risk aversion (economic uncertainty), (ii) international equity risk premiums exhibit distinct loadings on global premium determinants, and (iii) DVP (UVP) transmits to international markets through financial (economic) integration.

 Keywords: Downside variance risk premium, Upside variance risk premium, International stock markets, Asymmetric state variables, Stock return predictability